 I think you can also get a taxi but I didn’t see very many of those around.

 I live in Singapore which is actually very close to Darwin, an easy 4-hour direct flight with Jetstar.
 From Darwin Airport you can get an AU$15/way airport shuttle which will take you to your accommodation in town.
 I booked mine in advance at Darwin Airport Shuttle, but I think you can also just pay the driver.
 Keep in mind if you are buying a round-trip ticket, you must inform them at least 24 hours before departure pick-up time.

 1. Walk along Mitchell Street

-Mitchell street is the main street of downtown Darwin so chances are you’d already be staying here.
-There are tons of restaurant and pubs along this street, and a Coles supermarket just in case you need something last minute (sunscreen! wet tissues! bug spray!).
+Mitchell Street is the main street of downtown Darwin so chances are you’d already be staying here.
+There are tons of restaurants and pubs along this street, and a Coles supermarket just in case you need something last minute (sunscreen! wet tissues! bug spray!).

 For the authentic Australian experience, I recommend getting the Barramundi Fish & Chips at the small stall next to Coles.
 Barramundi (aka Asian Sea Bass) is a type of white fish but it’s much more meatier and tender than the ones I’m used to.